Ou42/aoc-2021-day-22/doc/markdowns/filling-remnant.md

 ** Footnotes

-[^1]: This is because concatenating a long list to the end of a short list is faster than vice-versa.
+[^1]: The order is important because concatenating a long list to the end of a short list is faster than vice-versa.